safetyAI/ChatSafetyAI/README.md

 ## Version History

+### 05-12-24
+- support for Canada Occupational Health and Safety Regulations (COHSR) for federally regulated companies

 ### 05-10-24
 - improved "HECA from photo" mode (knowledge, instructions, conversation-awareness, special instructions as optional function call argument)
 - knowledge about the SCL model and a few online resources / tools